-Alcohol in pregnancy.
+Alcohol during pregnancy.
 Is it yes or no for you?

 You speak to older people who swore they carried on drinking their glass of wine throughout and all was fine.
-Of course times change and evidence changes.
+Of course evidence changes.

-The current guidelines suggest pregnant ladies abstain but if they are going to have a little to have 1-2 units no more than once a week.
+The current guidelines suggest pregnant ladies abstain but if they are going to have a little; 1-2 units no more than once a week.

 I’m on my third pregnancy at present and have hit 33 weeks.
 I have to say during this pregnancy I felt like I have craved it the most but I have had the least.
 I don’t worry too much about the odd tipple after 20 weeks.
 This time around I have had a small glass of fizz and nothing stronger on Piglet’s birthday, my birthday and with Christmas dinner.
 Occasionally my Mum lets me sniff my favourite sauvignon blanc but I’m going to wait for a good glass after my little man appears.